sagiegurari/cargo-make/README.md

 ]
 ```

-You can also extend additional external files from your external file by using the extend attribute, for example:
+You can also extend additional external files from your external makefile by using the extend attribute, for example:

 ```toml
 extend = "my_common_makefile.toml"